adhi2k/Gaussian/README.md

 ## Program:
 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: Balaji N
+Developed by: Balaji SK
-RegisterNumber: 2305002002
+RegisterNumber: 2305003001

 import numpy as np
 import sys